 Castles in Kent: Leeds Castle

 Possibly the only other of castles in Kent that could steal Hever’s aesthetic crown is the Leeds Castle.
 By its own admission, it is “the loveliest castle in the world.”
 It is also 200 years older than Hever Castle.
-It’s celebrating 900 years of being fabulously perched on islands in the middle of a lake, lending the building a wonderfully watery fairy tale appearance.
+For over 900 years, it’s been fabulously perched on an island in the middle of a lake.
+This lends the building a wonderful fairy tale appearance.

 Its historical narrative is surprisingly close to Hever’s as well.
 Leeds Castle started life as a stone stronghold to ward off Norman intrusions in 1119.
 However, by the 13th century, King Edward I had spied its charms and converted it into one of his favourite residences.
-The castle remained in royal hands from 1278 until 1437 and then, in Tudor times, Henry VIII perhaps somewhat predictably bestowed Leeds Castle upon his first wife, Catherine of Aragon.
+The castle remained in royal hands from 1278 until 1437.
+Then, in Tudor times, Henry VIII perhaps somewhat predictably bestowed Leeds Castle upon his first wife, Catherine of Aragon.